 Fast forward to 2008, New Balance re-issued the iconic 420 as a lifestyle sneaker.
 It received modern updates through a comfortable outsole and a suede/mesh upper, which resulted in a modern yet sporty looking sneaker that can be used as a go-to pair anytime on any day.
 The re-issued 420 was released in several new colorways including the original.

-Due to its popularity, the New Balance 420 has also been released in many variations.
-One of which is the New Balance 420 70s Running, a unisex shoe.
+Due to its popularity, the brand released the 420 in many variations.
+One very popular model of this collection is the New Balance 420 70s Running, a unisex shoe.
 Following the silhouette of the original 420, the 420 70s Running also features a combination of suede and nylon on the upper in colors inspired by the ‘70s era like gold, navy, and rust.
 It still features the ENCAP midsole technology, the EVA foam midsole, and a rubber outsole.

 The recent version of the New Balance 420 70s Running received a visual update, with additional iridescent detailing on the heel and tongue.
 The laces are also upgraded from flat to rounded and the outsole from solid black to translucent white.
 This version, however, is exclusively designed and made for women.